singh-hemant/stock_market_india/README.md

 [AppLink](https://stock-market-ind.herokuapp.com/)

 ## Purpose
     To explore and learn the data visualization with the plotly and successfully deploying on the server(In this case it's Heroku)

 ## API Used
-    I use unofficial yahoo finance API "yfinance"
+    I used the unofficial yahoo finance API "yfinance"